danya02/murder-of-lord-waterbrook/text.en.md

 `2.02` It's a bullet.

 `2.05` My god, Holmes!
-It's an attempt!
+It's an attempted murder!

 `2.11` No, Watson, it's a murder.

 `2.16` So, Watson, here is our house's window.
-It has a hole from the bullet.
+There is a bullet hole in it.

 `2.20` Now look at this tree.

 `2.25` See the broken branch?
-Wee connect those two points with a dashed line and we continue it.
+We connect those two points with a dashed line and we continue it.

 `2.30` We get the third point - the opposing house's window.